Druii is the singular form of Druid (Plural) but I as did this Author often use the more accepted common form of "Druid" for both.

 of men.
 They are now become gliders on the blue clouds, and their dwellings are in the land of souls.
 (Summerland / Astral realms ?)

-knowledge, and the words of the wise were sweet in mine ears.
+Like thee I have been young, and have panted for knowledge, and the words of the wise were sweet in mine ears.
 Instruction is now offered thee.
 Adore the

 Supreme.
 And, while attending to the voice of age* let the experience of departed times teach thee wisdom.